PLAYERS

 Wireframes

-I created a complete set of high-fidelity wireframes that mapped the entire Marquee loop from entry to reward collection.
-These screens became the primary source of truth for developer handoff and kept design, art, and engineering aligned throughout implementation.
+I designed high-fidelity wireframes covering the full Marquee loop, from entry to reward collection.
+These screens guided implementation and kept design, art, and engineering aligned through development.

 Prototype

-I created a working Figma prototype that demonstrated the Marquee experience end to end.
-It aligned the team around the new flow, served as the primary reference for engineering, and I gave the studio a clear, playable preview of the feature during weekly review meetings.
+I built a working Figma prototype that demonstrated the Marquee experience end-to-end.
+It aligned the team around the new flow, served as the reference for engineering, and I used it to present the feature during a weekly studio-wide meeting.

-I rebuilt Marquee as a single, cohesive flow where players never lose context.
-Character representation sits directly in the event UI, supported by clearly labeled, high-contrast UI elements that make progress and requirements obvious at a glance.
-Unlocking, upgrading, and promoting all happen in one place with immediate feedback.
-Rewards surface early, tier states are unmistakable, and store access is integrated into the loop so players can buy packs and bundles at the moment they are most motivated.
+I rebuilt the Marquee event system as a single, cohesive flow where players never lose context.
+Character representation sits directly in the event UI, with clear, high-contrast elements that make progress and requirements obvious at a glance.
+Unlocking, upgrading, and promoting happen in one place.
+Rewards surface early, tier states are unmistakable, and store access is integrated into the loop so players can purchase at the moment motivation is highest.

 Top Characters by 5 Stars + Unlock Share (First 7 Days)

 After launch, we continued refining the experience based on player behavior and real usage.
-We improved legibility by increasing contrast and clarifying tier states, making it easier to understand progress and requirements at a glance.
+We increased contrast and clarified tier states so progress and requirements were easier to read at a glance.

 Initial Experience